OpenCilk/www.opencilk.org/src/doc/users-guide/build-opencilk-from-source.md

 $ infrastructure/tools/build --help
 ```

+If you encounter problems during the build process, see [Troubleshooting](#troubleshooting) for guidance on fixing common problems, or contact us via the [OpenCilk issue tracker](https://github.com/OpenCilk/opencilk-project/issues) or by emailing us at [contact@opencilk.org](mailto:contact@opencilk.org).

 {% alert "info" %}
 ***Advanced build options:*** If you wish, you can customize your
 build of OpenCilk beyond what the script provides --- e.g., to build